The History & Archaeology of Cadia Valley

 Cadia – a historical mining community

 The rich history of the Cadia Valley would not have been recorded without the assistance of many current and former Cadia District residents, relatives of descendants who lived in the area and the historians and archaeologists, in particular Dr Edward Higginbotham, commissioned by Newcrest Mining to undertake surveys and research of the Cadia Valley.
-The information and historical photos provided by local people and the archaeological research and reports have been utilised in the development of this website.

 The history of the Cadia Valley begins with the Wiradjuri people, the traditional owners of the land.
 The Cadia mining history began in 1851 when traces of copper were discovered near Cadiangullong Creek.